Jimmy Carter Regional Airport

 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, Souther Field is assigned ACJ by the FAA but has no designation from the IATA.

 Facilities and aircraft

 Jimmy Carter Regional Airport covers an area of 378 acre which contains two asphalt paved runways: 5/23 measuring 6011 × 100 ft and 9/27 measuring 3786 × 75 ft.
-As of 2011, there are 28 aircraft based at this airport.
-These aircraft include 26 single-engine, and 2 multi-engine aircraft.
-For the 12-month period ending June 7, 2006, the airport had 5,600 aircraft operations, an average of 15 per day: 98% general aviation and 2% military.
+As of 2021, there are 28 aircraft based at this airport.
+These aircraft include 28 single-engine aircraft.

+For the 12-month period ending December 31, 2021, the airport had 8,500 aircraft operations, an average of 23 per day: 99% general aviation and 1% military.

 History

 Souther Field was one of thirty-two Air Service training camps established after the United States entry into World War I in April 1917.
 Its history begins in 1918, when on 19 January, the War Department leased 407 acre 4.5 mi north of the center of Americus, Georgia from Sumter County for a primary training airfield and an aviation supply depot.
 The Air Service named the facility Souther Field in honor of Major Henry Souther who served as consulting engineer on many of the World War I aviation projects.
 Major Souther had been killed earlier in the line of duty at Fort Monroe, Virginia.
 When completed, the base consisted of warehouses, accommodations for 2,000 officers and men, 15 wooden hangars, and a hospital plus other structures.

 After the end of the conflict, the War Department deactivated the field and sold its surplus airplanes to the public.
 One of the surplus aircraft buyers was none other than Charles Lindbergh.
 In May 1923, Lindbergh paid $500 for a Jenny with a brand-new OX-5 engine, a new paint job, and an extra 20 gal. gasoline tank.
 He had over 100 Jenny airframes to choose from.
 Lindbergh aborted his first takeoff attempt on a windy day with his completed Jenny.
 Lindbergh spent a week practicing at Souther before he finally departed for the barnstorming circuit.
 In 1928, Sumter County purchased the property.

 William J. Graham of Pittsburgh, Pennsylvania founded the Graham Aviation Company in April 1938.
 By the end of 1940, Graham Aviation managed eight airports in western Pennsylvania and operated several pilot schools as well as one flight instructor school.
 The Army Air Corps asked Graham if he would consider establishing a Contract Pilot School.
 A pilot, who had trained at Souther during World War I, suggested the former airfield to Graham for his school.
 Graham and his staff came to Americus and inspected the site.
 Finding it satisfactory, he leased the property from Sumter County.